-An innovative, first-year college program, Foundation Year supports City of Boston students as they develop the skills to be successful in any college setting.
-Launched in 2009, Foundation Year is designed for recent City of Boston high school graduates and GED completers who would benefit from a more structured learning environment.
-Featuring rigorous academics, extensive support services, real-world experience, and all the privileges that come with being a Northeastern University student, Foundation Year brings together the right resources for each student—maximizing the potential for success.
+An innovative, first-year college program, Foundation Year supports City of Boston students as they develop the skills to be successful in their entire Northeastern experience.
+Launched in 2009, Foundation Year is designed for recent City of Boston high school graduates and GED/HiSET completers who desire and would benefit from a more structured learning environment during their first year of college.
+Featuring rigorous academics, extensive support services, real-world experience, and the privileges that come with being a Northeastern University student, Foundation Year brings together the right resources for each student—maximizing the potential for success.

 Accepted students are enrolled in Northeastern University’s College of Professional Studies where they may earn a full year of college credits upon graduation.
 To foster camaraderie and peer-to-peer learning, the program is built around the cohort model, in which Foundation Year students attend all classes and workshops together.

 - Transfer to another college at Northeastern if progression standards are met